coq/platform/doc/README~8.16~2022.09.md

       (<a href='https://github.com/janestreet/parsexp/issues'>bug reports</a>)
       (<a href='https://opam.ocaml.org/packages/parsexp/parsexp.v0.14.2/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This library provides generic parsers for parsing S-expressions from<br>strings or other medium.<br><br>The library is focused on performances but still provide full generic<br>parsers that can be used with strings, bigstrings, lexing buffers,<br>character streams or any other sources effortlessly.<br><br>It provides three different class of parsers:<br>- the normal parsers, producing [Sexp.t] or [Sexp.t list] values<br>- the parsers with positions, building compact position sequences so<br>  that one can recover original positions in order to report properly<br>  located errors at little cost<br>- the Concrete Syntax Tree parsers, produce values of type<br>  [Parsexp.Cst.t] which record the concrete layout of the s-expression<br>  syntax, including comments<br><br>This library is portable and doesn'apos;t provide IO functions.
+    <dt><b>description</b></dt><dd>This library provides generic parsers for parsing S-expressions from<br>strings or other medium.<br><br>The library is focused on performances but still provide full generic<br>parsers that can be used with strings, bigstrings, lexing buffers,<br>character streams or any other sources effortlessly.<br><br>It provides three different class of parsers:<br>- the normal parsers, producing [Sexp.t] or [Sexp.t list] values<br>- the parsers with positions, building compact position sequences so<br>  that one can recover original positions in order to report properly<br>  located errors at little cost<br>- the Concrete Syntax Tree parsers, produce values of type<br>  [Parsexp.Cst.t] which record the concrete layout of the s-expression<br>  syntax, including comments<br><br>This library is portable and doesn&apos;t provide IO functions.
 To read<br>s-expressions from files or other external sources, you should use<br>parsexp_io.</dd>
   </dl>
 </details>